CSDI-N123 - Introduction to Design Thinking

 Course Description

 Design thinking is a problem-solving process that focuses on empathy, listening, collaboration, observation, critical analysis, and experimentation to drive innovation.
 Design thinking can be applied to a wide range of fields from product design to urban planning.
 This studio/seminar introduces students to design thinking.
 Students will work collaboratively to explore real world problems through stages of the design process such as inspiration, ideation, and implementation.
 Topics include visualization, mapping, storytelling, prototyping, and testing.
-Students are required to provide their own laptops with Adobe Creative Cloud design software, writing materials, and sticky notes to complete the in-class assignments.
-Basic knowledge of Adobe Photoshop and Adobe Illustrator is recommended.
+Each weekly module explores a phase of the process to help students understand the tools, methods and mindsets involved in design thinking.
+Alongside the learning modules, students will complete a rapid 6-week Design Thinking project.
+This project can be focused on a topic of the student's choice (within the required ethics guidelines) and should take 2-4 hours per week to complete.
+For asynchronous online sections, the instructor is available to meet students synchronously each week to provide feedback and guidance on the course and the project.
+Students are required to provide their own laptops, writing materials, and sticky notes to complete assignments.
+Basic knowledge of Miro or a digital whiteboard is recommended.

-- Students will learn how design can be used as a tool to tackle and address real world problems
+• Apply design thinking as a tool to tackle and address real world problems

 Learn More About Design Thinking

-We asked our instructor, Christina White some questions.
+We asked our instructor, Nadine Hare some questions.

 What is design thinking?